ccejudo/face_alignment/README.md

 ## Description

 This is the 2nd module of a **Face Recognition** project.
-Functional and non-functional requirements can be found on the following link: https://trello.com/invite/b/5WHeFcX2/cf90313ec5cdf6685094467676a64ffd/face-recognition-module-2
+Functional and non-functional requirements can be found on the following link: [link to Trello!](https://trello.com/invite/b/5WHeFcX2/cf90313ec5cdf6685094467676a64ffd/face-recognition-module-2)

 ## Visuals